 Although the successful games studios differ in both genres, platforms and the path to success, Jesper Krogh Kristiansen from Vision Denmark sees one important similarity: All the companies are established by experienced people.

-This is not the first time that the Danish games industry has gained momentum.
+However, this is not the first time that the gaming industry has gained momentum which should make it a position of strength.
 The Danish game Hugo was a huge international success in the 90s.
 Hitman took the world by storm in the 00s.
 Subway Surfers found its way onto billions of smartphones in the 10s.
 Still, the industry has reached a higher level of maturity with the new wave of successes, according to Jesper Krogh Kristiansen:

 "Even though the new wave is in its infancy, I'm starting to see some signs that the bottlenecks will appear elsewhere this time.
 In the past, the biggest challenge was always funding, but today it is also about recruitment.
 It shows that the industry is growing and the scale of the need for talent has only grown larger with the industry,” he says.

 Funday Factory has been on a long journey with ups and downs, but today the company has come out on the other side with a stronger foundation and more experience.
 And in that way, the company may in fact be a symbol on how the industry has moved.

 “The industry has matured - there are a lot more people with 15+ years of experience now than there were 10 years ago.
 There are more and more spinoff studios from people with experience, and they start out with more knowledge and know-how, and already have a good network from day one.
 What we see now is really competent entrepreneurship,” Bang Nørgaard from Funday Factory says.

 Although the Danish games industry is progressing, there is still plenty of room for growth.
 Look no further than Sweden: In 2020, the industry had a revenue of €3.3 Bn or around DKK 25Bn.